ErikNgigi/alx/content/more/portfolio.md

 ---
 # Crowdsourced Angel Investor Marketplace - WebCTR Project

+You can view the group slides by clicking on the link: [Group Work Document](/documents/milestone10_group_work.pdf)

+Watch the video and explore the tangible results of our hard work and dedication.

+{{< youtube y4mvNF_Z6JA >}}

 Welcome to the Crowdsourced Angel Investor Marketplace project!
 This initiative aims to create a dynamic and user-friendly website that serves as a platform for connecting potential angel investors with exciting startup opportunities.
 The project leverages the power of WebCTR to host interactive sessions that facilitate seamless communication between users.

 ## Project Overview